-9. FAA Oversight Office.
-The Aircraft Certification Office (ACO) or the office of the Transport Airplane Directorate having oversight responsibility for the relevant type certificate (TC) or STC, as determined by the Administrator.
+9. FAA Aircraft Certification Service Office.
+The Aircraft Certification Service office having oversight responsibility for the relevant type certificate (TC) or STC, as determined by the Administrator.

 10. Flammable.
-Per 14 CFR part 1, § 1.1, "flammable, with respect to a fluid or gas, means susceptible to igniting readily or to exploding."
+Per 14 CFR part $\underline{1}$ , $\underline{11}$ , "flammable, with respect to a fluid or gas, means susceptible to igniting readily or to exploding."

-11. Flight Standards Service (AFS).
-Offices located in Federal Aviation Administration (FAA) headquarters (HQ) responsible for developing guidance and policy applicable to transport category airplanes for Aircraft Evaluation Group (AEG) personnel and AFS field personnel (Maintenance, Avionics and Operations aviation safety inspectors (ASI)) in the conduct of their responsibilities.
+11. Flight Standards Service (FS).
+Offices located in the Federal Aviation Administration (FAA) Flight Standards Service are responsible for developing guidance and policy applicable to transport category airplanes for Aircraft Evaluation Group (AEG) personnel and FS personnel (Maintenance, Avionics, and Operations aviation safety inspectors (ASI)) in the conduct of their responsibilities.

 12. Instructions for Continued Airworthiness (ICA).
-The information developed in accordance with applicable airworthiness requirements that includes the applicable inspection tasks, intervals, methods, processes, procedures, and airworthiness limitations (AL) to keep the product Airworthy throughout its operational life.
+The information developed in accordance with applicable airworthiness requirements that includes the applicable inspection tasks, intervals, methods, processes, procedures, and airworthiness limitations (AL) to keep the product airworthy throughout its operational life.